 The UN Convention on the Rights of the Child sets out the rights that every child should be able to enjoy, from the right to life to the right to education.
 Despite being the most ratified human rights treaty in the world, many of these rights are still not being enforced for millions of children.

-We are utilising our research expertise across the fields of international development, humanitarian crisis, economic inequality, law and education to understand and tackle the inequalities faced by children and young people everywhere.
+At Manchester, we utilise our research expertise across the fields of international development, humanitarian crisis, economic inequality, law and education to understand and tackle the inequalities faced by children and young people everywhere.

 Find out about our work to tackle inequality and child poverty.